chadananda/st-dev/src/content/courses/lawson-being-human.md

 ```
 Retreat Address: 1999 Ridge Rd, North San Juan, CA 95960
  Contact Kaathlyn Connor at (530) 777 8275, operations@firm-foundation.org
- Arrive: Friday evening, the 19th of April for dinner and orientation
+ Arrive: Sunday evening, the 19th of April for dinner and orientation
- Depart: Monday morning, the 22nd of April after dawn-prayers and breakfast
+ Depart: Wed. morning, the 22nd of April after dawn-prayers and breakfast
 ```

 <br>